dcgerard/vicar/README.md

 The functions `mouthwash` and `backwash` can adjust for hidden confounding when one does not have access to control genes.
 They do so via non-parametric empirical Bayes methods that use the powerful methodology of Adaptive SHrinkage (Stephens 2016) within the factor-augmented regression framework described in Wang et al. (2015). `backwash` is a slightly more Bayesian version of `mouthwash`.

 When one has control genes, there are many approaches to take.
-Such methods include RUV2 (J. A. Gagnon-Bartsch and Speed 2012), RUV4 (J Gagnon-Bartsch, Jacob, and Speed 2013), and CATE (Wang et al. 2015).
+Such methods include RUV2 (J. A. Gagnon-Bartsch and Speed 2012), RUV4 (J. Gagnon-Bartsch, Jacob, and Speed 2013), and CATE (Wang et al. 2015).
 This package adds to the field of confounder adjustment with control genes by

-1. Implementing a version of CATE that is calibrated using control genes similarly to the method in J Gagnon-Bartsch, Jacob, and Speed (2013).
+1. Implementing a version of CATE that is calibrated using control genes similarly to the method in J. Gagnon-Bartsch, Jacob, and Speed (2013).
 The function is called `vruv4`.
 2. Introduces RUV3, a version of RUV that can be considered both RUV2 and RUV4.
 The function is called `ruv3`.
 3. Introduces RUV-impute, a more general framework for accounting for hidden confounders in regression.
 The function is called `ruvimpute`
 4. Introduces RUV-Bayes, a Bayesian version of RUV.
 The function is called `ruvb`.